Nazmul1005/crime-sylhet-analysis/README.md

-# Crime Analysis in Sylhet, Bangladesh - Data Science Project
+# Crime Analysis in Sylhet, Bangladesh 🚨

-**Analyzing crime patterns in Sylhet using Python, Machine Learning, and Data Visualization**

-🔍 **Keywords**: Crime Analysis Sylhet Bangladesh, Sylhet Crime Data, Data Science Project Bangladesh, Crime Statistics Sylhet, Crime Prediction Bangladesh, Python Crime Analysis, Machine Learning Crime, Data Analytics Sylhet
+A comprehensive data science project analyzing crime patterns, trends, and predictions in Sylhet city.

 ---